fujidaiti/exprollable_page_view/package/README.md

 #### Viewport fraction and inset

 The state of the viewport is described by the 2 mesurements: **fraction** and **inset**.
 The fraction indicates how much space each page should occupy in the viewport, and the inset is the distance from the top of the viewport to the top of the current page viewport.
-These measurements are managed in `Viewport` class, and can be referenced via the controller as it is exposed as  `ExprollablePageController.viewport`.
+These measurements are managed in `Viewport` class, and can be referenced through the controller.
 See [observe the vewport state](#observe-the-viewport-state) section for more details.

 ![viewport-fraction-and-inset](https://github.com/fujidaiti/exprollable_page_view/assets/68946713/128a7788-112f-45fd-957f-626b0176b052)